-Thank you for your interest in volunteering at the Athens-Clarke County Animal Control Shelter!
-The Athens-Clarke County Animal Control Shelter has a variety of opportunities for volunteers to help socialize and care for the animals.
+Thank you for your interest in volunteering at the Athens-Clarke County Animal Services Shelter!
+The Athens-Clarke County Animal Services Shelter has a variety of opportunities for volunteers to help socialize and care for the animals.
 Below is a list of all the current opportunities.

 Volunteers visit dogs at the shelter and offer them out of kennel play in one of our nine interaction pens.
 Our Dog Socialization and Care volunteers also help keep kennels and interaction pens clean, along with helping to provide toys and enrichment.
 These volunteers provide the dogs with an opportunity to expend excess energy, relieve stress, get some exercise and lots of love.
 Socializing the dogs helps build trust and makes them more adoptable.
 Even a few minutes of exercise and playtime can help calm them, and will certainly entertain you!
 Socializing with dogs is a great opportunity for those, who cannot have pets of their own, to get some puppy love!
 We welcome Dog Socialization and Care volunteers every day from 10 AM – 4 PM, and volunteers are needed most on weekdays.